HelixPiano/54_cribbing/README.md

 4. The second word is singular.

 The list of cribs is based on the wordnet2022 list from NLTK.
-I do not take any responsibility for completness of the list or correctness of the underlying code.
+I do not take any responsibility for completeness of the list or correctness of the underlying code.